What can get in the way of our sleep?

 - Magnesium Glycinate

 Magnesium glycinate is a highly bioavailable, chelated form of magnesium and does not cause gastrointestinal discomfort.
 Magnesium helps prepare your mind and body for sleep.
 It activates the parasympathetic nervous system, the system responsible for getting you calm and relaxed.
-Magnesium also regulates melatonin and interacts with the GABA, the inhibitory neurotransmitter.
+Magnesium also regulates melatonin and interacts with GABA, the inhibitory neurotransmitter.